PrayogaBoedihartoyo/Deeplabs-manage_classroom/README.md

 ## Introduction

-This Django project is designed to enhance skills and gain proficiency in web development.
+This project is designed to enhance skills and gain proficiency in web development.
 It is not intended for any specific selection process or company application.
 The project focuses on implementing various features using the Django framework, contributing to personal growth in building web applications.
+My name is Prayoga Boedihartoyo and still continouing add more skill for myself.

 ## Project Overview